 “Another illicit practice is to place “doorway’ pages loaded with keywords on the client’s site somewhere.
 The SEO promises this will make the page more relevant for more queries.
 This is inherently false since individual pages are rarely relevant for a wide range of keywords.”

 “Spammy content tries to get better placement in Google’s search results by using various tricks such as hidden text, doorway pages, cloaking, or sneaky redirects.
 These techniques attempt to compromise the quality of our results and degrade the search experience for everyone.”

 So, why do SEO firms build doorway pages?

 Some SEO firms may be relying on commercially available software to help them perform their tasks.
-One common example is WebPosition Gold, which has a very useful position checking feature.
-Unfortunately, WebPosition Gold also has a “Page Generator” feature that will create doorway pages as fast as you can type (or copy and paste), then upload them to your site, and even submit them to the search engines.
+One common example from back in the day is WebPosition Gold, which had a very useful position checking feature.
+Unfortunately, WebPosition Gold also has a “Page Generator” feature that will create doorway pages as fast as you can type (or copy and paste), then upload them to your site.
 Avoid those features.

 If you ask them, people working at firms which employ doorway pages on their clients’ sites will likely tell you that they didn’t have any other options.
 The client refused to allow them to edit any of the content on their website.
 Or the entire site was dynamically generated or built in flash and doorway pages were the only way to go, etc. No matter what the reasons, firms building doorway pages have committed themselves to playing a cat and mouse game with the search engines.
 Your site is the mouse.